Arbruiser/ABC_search/README.md

 # ABC_search
-Our insanely cool group working on a search engine in medical field.

-This search engine is able to perform Boolean search (for higher precison) or TF-IDF search (for higher recall), retrieving   medical text data from [MedicalNewsToday](https://www.medicalnewstoday.com/).
+This search engine is able to perform Boolean search, TF-IDF search or semantic search with sBERT, retrieving medical text data from [MedicalNewsToday](https://www.medicalnewstoday.com/).

-Besides the search program, the project also consists of a scraper, which performs automatic scrapping on [MedicalNewsToday](https://www.medicalnewstoday.com/).
+Besides the search engine, our project also contains a scraper, which performs automatic scrapping on [MedicalNewsToday](https://www.medicalnewstoday.com/) and medical NER that we use for plotting.

-Contributed by Artur, Baiyi and Chao.
+Contributed by Artur, Baiyi and Chao (ABC are our initials).

-**Use instruction:**
+**Use instructions:**

-1. Git clone "git clone https://github.com/Arbruiser/BACoN.git"
+1. Git clone "git clone https://github.com/Arbruiser/ABC_search.git"
-2. In the venv run "pip3 install ." to install all the dependencies.
+2. In the venv run "pip3 install ." to install all the necessary dependencies automatically.
+3. Run the command ./run_site from the root of the repository to automatically get the website running.
+4. Open http://127.0.0.1:8000 in your browser

+# Description of files:
+### **ABC_search/** :
+_run_site.sh_ - automatically runs the website in debugging mode
+_medical_document.txt_ - our collection of scraped articles which are separated by double new lines.
+Each article consists of link to the original, the title and the body of the article.
+Each sentence is its own line.

+## **ABC_search/Site** :

 **Major updates:**